 MassDOT's freight improvements will enhance operations and allow for increased speeds along the Fall River and New Bedford freight lines.
 Faster and more reliable service will make freight rail an efficient, viable transportation option for many businesses located in the region.
 Businesses outside of Southeastern Massachusetts will also be more likely to use rail to ship merchandise and commodities.

-The rail improvement project began in 2014 and is nearly complete.
+A series of upgrades to the Fall River Secondary and New Bedford Main Line concluded in 2015, but MassDOT's Rail and Transit Division continues its State of Good Repair efforts in the region to support existing freight and prepare for future commuter rail service.
 Contractors have installed roughly 46,500 new cross ties, 270 new switch timbers, 34,000 tons of new stone ballast and 40,000 new rail anchors.
 Approximately 5,000 tons of old and worn scrap ties, timber and other wood debris were picked up and safely disposed.
 MassDOT's contractor will next surface 370,000 feet or track to remove imperfections and high spots on the rails.

 MassDOT has also upgraded ten grade crossings in the Southern Triangle (including portions of Lakeville, Freetown, Fall River and New Bedford) in an effort to prepare the region for commuter rail service.